 The Prime Minister's official spokesman also rejected claims of "unduly cosy" relationships.

 "They don't get preferential treatment.
-HMRC support all taxpayers even-handedly," he said."Poor judgement"
+HMRC support all taxpayers even-handedly," he said.

 The committee of MPs said they believed there was £25bn of outstanding tax potentially owed by big companies and wanted the Revenue to be more open about its dealing with large firms.